AppColony/slate/source/includes/api/v2/departments/_upsert.md

 }'
 ```

-This endpoint will update a department with a given API ID, or create one if it doesn't exist.
+This endpoint will update a Department with a given API ID, or create one if it doesn't exist.

 ### HTTP Request